 - Signatures of all relevant team members

-How to Become a General Contractor in Virginia
+How to Become a Licensed Contractor in Virginia

-From the surface, becoming a general contractor in Virginia can seem daunting.
+From the surface, becoming a licensed contractor in Virginia can seem daunting.
 However, the process is pretty straightforward if you're well prepared.

 Here's a breakdown of the steps it takes to become a qualified general contractor in Virginia: